jjloomis/file-and-folder-management/file-and-folder-naming-conventions.md

-# File and folder naming conventions
+# File and Folder Naming Conventions

 Occasionally, servers and multimedia programs run into problems when file and folder names contain spaces or special characters \(\#, ?, ", \/, @, &, etc.\)